The Three Pillars

 WHO encourages national governments to see their health reforms as an ongoing journey—as steps contributing to continuous progress toward UHC.

-One of the most helpful ways to think about governments’ strategic choices as they undertake this journey is UHC Cube diagram in The World Health Report, 2010:
+One of the most helpful ways to think about governments’ strategic choices as they undertake this journey is the UHC Cube diagram in The World Health Report, 2010:

 This diagram proposes that governments plan their UHC strategies taking into account the three key policy questions that make up the three dimensions of the cube: